 Until the recent past, the electoral college was barely mentioned in descriptions of the U.S. Presidential electoral system.
-On only three occasions had it done anything other than “rubber stamp” the candidate elected by the popular vote, and the last of those was in 1888.
+On only two occasions had it done anything other than "rubber stamp" the candidate elected by the popular vote, and more recent of those was in 1888.
 But then came the 2000 election, when George W. Bush lost the popular vote, but won the majority of electoral college votes.
 And this year, when Hillary Clinton is now estimated to have won almost 3 million votes more than her rival, but Donald Trump has a lead of 37 electoral votes… in theory.

 How Does the Electoral College Work?